 I grew up about 25 minutes from the University of Notre Dame, where I went to college.
 My mom is also an alumnus of the school, and so obviously had a lot of Notre Dame spirit in her.
 Growing up, she and I would take trips over to the campus together.
+She sometimes brings with her a pancake griddle to a park in case we ever felt we needed some pancakes as a joke.
 Whenever we did, we would always go to breakfast at the Colonial Pancake House down the road.

 This place looks like nothing from the outside, but the breakfast food is nothing short of totally delectable.
 They have an out of this world mushroom omelet that I don’t even begin to know how to replicate, but their shining star (in my opinion) is the apple pancake.
 They do this version of an apple pancake that is nothing short of a culinary work of art.
 You could eat one of these and not eat again for the rest the day and satisfied with your life.

 It’s pretty similar to a Dutch baby, but then is loaded with fresh apples and brown sugar and cinnamon sugar, so of course there’s no way that it can be terrible.
 Now that I don’t live anywhere close to there– and haven’t for quite some time– I really needed to figure out how to replicate into a somewhat reasonable home recipe.
 I found this recipe in a Bon Appétit cookbook a few years ago and decided it was worth a try.
 While it’s not the same, it’s a perfectly acceptable substitute for my most favorite breakfast treat.